manienrico/portfolio/README.md

 # Anonyms - Portfolio Website

 Anonyms is a modern, responsive portfolio website built with React and Tailwind CSS.
-The design was implemented from a Figma UI, ensuring a pixel-perfect and visually appealing user experience.
-This project serves as a customizable template for developers and designers to showcase their work effectively.
+The design was implemented from a Figma UI.

 ## Table of Contents